Self-Directed IRA

 4

-There are two scenarios that may be used to avoid UBIT.
-Discuss your options with a financial planner.
+There are two options that may be used to avoid UBIT.
+A tax professional or financial planner can help you understand your options.

 Blocker Corporations

-Corporate tax rates are significantly less than UBIT tax rates.
-Because of this, an IRA may benefit by establishing a 100% owned C-corporation, that the IRA invests in, and receives ordinary income.
-In this case, a C-corporation is used to “block” UBIT tax from being owed by the IRA in exchange for a lesser corporate tax.
+Corporate tax rates are significantly less than UBIT rates.
+Because of this, an IRA may benefit by establishing a 100% owned C-corporation, which the IRA invests in and receives ordinary income from.
+In this case, a C-corporation is used to "block" UBIT from being owed by the IRA in exchange for a lesser corporate tax.

-For example, if an LLC reports $50,000 of net taxable income to a Self-Directed Roth IRA, then the IRA would have to pay $16,644.50 in federal taxes, based on the UBIT tax.
-However, if the same ordinary income business paid $50,000 in profits to a C-corporation that was owned 100% by an IRA, the C-corporation would only pay $10,500 (based on the corporate tax rate of 21%).
+For example, if an LLC reports $50,000 of net taxable income to a Self-Directed Roth IRA, if the IRA needs to pay UBIT, the tax bill would be $16,535.50.
+However, if the same ordinary-income business paid $50,000 in profits to a C-corporation that was owned 100% by an IRA, the C-corporation would only pay $10,500 (based on the corporate tax rate of 21%).

 Offshore Corporations